mothepro/verify-bitcoin-message/README.md

 - [ ] service worker? for full PWA
 - [ ] **better example message**
 - [ ] allow markdown in message? :eyes:
+- [ ] wrap github gpg signatue with one of these

 ### Web Alternatives